literatecomputing/name-my-pdf/docs/documentation.md

 No, NameMyPdf specifically looks for DOI information, which is typically only in academic papers.
 PDFs without a DOI on the first two pages won't be renamed.

+### How come nothing happens the first time I use "Open With"?

+This is a known problem.
+If the app hasn't been opened the filename isn't passed to the script that does the work until you click the NameMyPdf menu at the top of the screen or just try it again.
+I spent an entire day trying to save you making this extra click and failed.
+I'm very sorry.

+### How can I change the format of the filename?

+Choose "Settings" from the NameMyPdf "status Icon" (I can't get it be be an icon, so it's a word) on the Menu Bar.
+It opens TextEdit.
+Change the values, save, and quit.
+Then rename again.

 ### Can I undo a rename?

-Not automatically, but the log file shows what was renamed.
+Not automatically, but the log file (accessible from the menu) shows what was renamed and when.
 You can manually rename files back if needed.

+### I want a name that isn't possible with the available settings.
+What can I do?

+Open an [issue](https://github.com/literatecomputing/name-my-pdf/issues) and explain what format you want and make a suggestion.
+I would want the author in lower case, but
+I'm no longer an academic, so until someone else wants that, I'm not going to spend the time.

 ### Does it modify the PDF content?